symfony/symfony-docs/book/doctrine/model.rst

 mostly complete and will fulfill all the needs of a simple blogging engine.

 That's it!
-You now you know what a Model in Symfony2 is: it is any class that you want to save into some sort of data storage mechanism and retrieve later.
+You now know what a Model in Symfony2 is: it is any class that you want to save into some sort of data storage mechanism and retrieve later.
 The rest of the chapter is dedicated to explaining how to interact with the database.